slimslenderslacks/image-watcher/README.md

                  ((fn [m] (set! (.-displayName m) "typography")))))
 ```

-So you have to do a little ceremony to get the Symbol that you'll put in the function.
-But then it's back to just functions producing data again.
+It's a little ceremony, but once it's complete, the views are just data again.

-* do the require of the npm module
+* the `require` of the npm module uses the standard shadow-cljs method.
-* remember that this is ES6 so the actual exports are in `(.-default MuiTypography)`
+* you need to know that this is ES6 so the actual exports are in `(.-default MuiTypography)`
 * The standard reagent adapter should work everywhere that doesn't pass Components as properties (I still don't understand why that's really ever needed - shouldn't that always be constrained to child nodes?)
 * I just set the `displayName` so things look nice in debuggers.

+That's it!

+## cljs build phase in Dockerfile

+Replace the template `client-builder` phase with a clojurescript one.